DanielGrec/frontendmentor-qr/README.md

 # frontendmentor-qr
-Repository for practicing HTML &amp; CSS
+Repository for practicing HTML &amp; CSS.
+This is practice using Frontendmentor.